Policy: International partnerships and agreements

 - All partnerships and agreements (including non-legally binding) are subject to review by the University Legal Office before execution.

-- In cases involving coursework Award programs, including admission pathways or articulations for these programs, endorsement from the University Academic Standards and Quality Office (ASQO), Academic Quality Assurance Committee (AQAC) and Academic Board per the AQAC and Academic Board Charters is required, prior to seeking the responsible delegate’s approval.
+- In cases involving coursework Award programs, including admission pathway and articulations agreements, the endorsement of the University Academic Quality Assurance Committee (AQAC) and the approval of Academic Board (AB) (per the AQAC and AB charters) are required, prior to seeking the final approval and signing of the responsible delegate.

-- All partnerships and agreements in a language other than English are translated or certified by an ANU-commissioned, NAATI certified translator before endorsement and signing.
+- All partnerships and agreements in a language other than English are translated or certified by an ANU-commissioned, NAATI certified translator before approval and signing.

 - Subject to the terms of the individual partnership or agreement, partnerships and agreements are modified or revised in accordance with the partnership or agreement and the Procedure: International partnerships and agreements.